liviucotfas/ase-web-and-cloud-applications-security/6 - MVCStore - CRUD.md

     > Notice the `TempData` object

-2. Update the `_AdminLayout.cshtml` layout file in order to display the confirmation message.
+2. Update the `Layout.cshtml` layout file in order to display the confirmation message.

     ```CSHTML
     @if (TempData["message"] != null)